Anthropology

 Attributes: Social Science

 Study of ecological systems, focusing on processes of adaptation in societies differing in organization and in views of technology.
 Demographic and technological changes are examined in relation to cultural, political and ideological factors.
-Students may not hold credit for both ANTH 2500 and ANTH 2430.
+May not be held with ANTH 2430.

 PR/CR: A minimum grade of C is required unless otherwise indicated.